Don't Underestimate State Estate TaxesMarch 2015

 Elisa: Yes and no. Federal law allows for “portability” of federal estate and gift tax exemptions between spouses.
 In simple terms, if an individual dies without having used his or her full federal estate tax exemption, the unused exemption can be used at a later date by his or her surviving spouse, provided certain elections are made on the decedent’s estate tax return.

-That said, portability does not apply to state estate, gift or inheritance taxes, nor does it apply to the federal Generation Skipping Transfer tax exemption.
+That said, portability does not apply to state estate, gift or inheritance taxes, nor does it apply to the federal generation-skipping transfer (GST) tax exemption.
 While portability may simplify estate planning at the federal level, it may result in a substantially higher state estate tax bill at the first spouse’s death plus additional taxes on distributions to grandchildren at a later date if one’s GST tax exemption is not preserved.

 Q. Can lifetime gifts help to reduce state estate taxes?

 Elisa: Yes, lifetime gifting is a great option for individuals seeking to reduce their overall estate tax bill.
-Since only two states—Connecticut and Minnesota—impose a state gift tax, most people can reduce their state estate tax bill by making lifetime gifts.
+Since Connecticut is the only state that imposes a state gift tax, most people can reduce their state estate tax bill by making lifetime gifts.
 In most cases, assets transferred during life will not incur a state level gift tax and will not be subject to state estate tax at the donor’s death.
 Of course, we recommend that our clients consult with their attorney or other advisors before making substantial lifetime gifts.

 FIDUCIARY TRUST FORUM